A dark room. The only

 communicate following their deaths.
 According to popular

-reports, his wife alleged that since his death in 1926, no
+reports, his wife alleged that since his death in 1926,

 message had been received from Houdini.
 However, the